Wednesday, September 20, 2017

 by Kristin Hannah

-This is a World War II novel set in occupied France.
+This is a World War II novel set in German occupied France.
 It follows the lives of two sisters and the decisions they were forced to make during a time that the Nazis had taken over every aspect of their country.
 They are very different from each other and their paths seemed very different but I think that by the end they learned that they were not as different as they thought.

 To be honest I was a little hesitant about reading another WWII book.
 The last few I have read have not been that great.
 I kept seeing this book being recommended though, so I decided to give it a chance.
 I sure am glad I did.
 I thought this was a really touching story and I feel like I learned a lot about the German occupation of France.
 I can't even imagine living through an experience like that, let alone risking your life to fight against them.